De RigueurMortis

 De RigueurMortis (stylised as De RigueurMortis) is the fifth studio album by Australian alternative-rock group TISM, released in October 2001.
 The album peaked at number 24 on the ARIA Charts.

 The title is taken from a line in the song "Come Back DJ, Your Record is Scratched".
-The album cover is a tribute to the fantasy-themed artwork of Roger Dean, famous for his work with art rock bands such as Yes.
+The album cover is a tribute to the fantasy-themed artwork of Roger Dean, famous for his work with art rock bands such as Yes and Uriah Heep.
+The CD label is designed after the original label Mushroom used on its LPs between 1973 and c.
+1975.

-Initial copies of this release, dubbed the Connoisseur's Edition, included several untitled tracks and a bonus CD titled 2Pot Screama, a 40-minute "rock opera in one act" which TISM described as "West Side Story with Tourette's syndrome".
+Initial copies of this release, dubbed the "Connoisseur's Edition" (a play on words of "collector's edition"), included a bonus CD titled 2Pot Screama, a 40-minute "rock opera in one act" which TISM described as "West Side Story with Tourette's syndrome".

 The censored name in the final track, 'BFW', is Kylie Minogue.
-At the time of the album's release, both TISM and Kylie Minogue were label mates on Festival Mushroom Records.
+At the time of the album's release, both TISM and Minogue were label mates on Festival Mushroom Records.
 The track was censored at the record company's insistence.